Stock, Hussey, and Beckstrom, Cactus and Succulent Journal (U.S.) 86(2): 35, 2014

 A major and important difference between O. polyacantha erinaceae and O. diplourisna is polidy.
 The former is tetraploid whereas the latter is diploid as is O. trichophora.

 O. diplourina is related to O. trichophora.
 O. diplourisna differs from O. trichophora in being more upright, the presence of more minor spines that are more closely appressed to the cladode surface, and more and more flexible spines on the fruit.

-The original authors speculated that O. diploursina represents an ancient diploid ancestor of O. polyacantha erinacea.
+The original authors speculated that O. diploursina represents an ancient diploid ancestor of O. polyacantha erinacea, but evidence is absent.
 Hybrids between this Opuntia and O. basilaris and have been reported.

 Permission to reproduce the original description was provided by the Cactus and Succulent Society Journal.